The ideal city to study, work and play

 As a multicultural city, we celebrate many major cultural events, including the biggest Chinese New Year celebrations held outside Asia and the annual Living in Harmony Festival held in March, to celebrate the vibrant cultures that make up Sydney.

-Consistently ranked as one of the world's friendliest cities by travelers, you'll find Sydneysiders quick to stop and give directions and recommendations on what to see and where to go as you explore the city and surrounds.
+Consistently ranked as one of the world's friendliest cities by travellers, you'll find Sydneysiders quick to stop and give directions and recommendations on what to see and where to go as you explore the city and surrounds.

 A natural wonderland